Gfuen/AWSSecurityCert/awssecuritystudy.md

     - No other Layer 7 protocols (SMTP, SSH, Gaming, ...)
     - ... and NO TCP/UDP/TLS Listeners
     - L7 content type, cookies, custom headers, user location, and app behavior
-    - HTTP HTTPS always terminated on the ALB -  no unbroken SSL (security teams!) (exam question)
+    - HTTP HTTPS always terminated on the ALB -  no unbroken SSL (security teams!)
     - ... a new connection is made to the application
     - ALBs MUST have SSL certs if HTTPS is used
     - ALBs are slower than NLB ... more levels of the network stack to process